Cooking With Our CSA

 Jump to Recipe Print Recipe

-Fall soup season is on and we're making this Maple Harissa Roast Carrot Soup Recipe with Crispy Mushrooms all Autumn long!
+Fall and Winter Soup Season is on and we're making this Maple Harissa Roast Carrot Soup Recipe with Crispy Mushrooms all season long!
+Made from roasted carrots and potatoes seasoned in a sweet and spicy sauce, this is an easy recipe made from simple ingredients you're sure to love.

-If you're looking for a change up from the usual butternut squash soup, look no further.
-This soup is packed with umami flavors you'll love.
-Scroll down for the recipe card to make this tonight!
+If you're looking for a fresh vegan recipe that makes good use of whole carrots, look no further.
+This soup is packed with plenty of umami savory flavors you'll love.
+Let's make this together!

 A vibrant green soup bowl holds Maple Harissa Roast Carrot soup topped with Crispy Mushrooms and Focaccia Croutons.